brimmann/powerk-vitepress/wad2/labs/l2-prevdksjsssddfsi31822.md

 - **Make the Website Live:**
     - Host your website using **GitHub Pages**.
 - **Important Points to Consider**
-    - Write everythign in your own words.
+    - Write everything in your own words.
     - Do **not** generate AI-generated code.
     - Ensure you **do not copy** each other's coding style or text.
     - Strictly follow folders and files naming guideline.